 You could go ziplining across the jungle canopy, or maybe you could take a river tour and witness the wide array of wildlife here.
-Alternatively, you could hike the jungle trail, overflowing with native plants.
+Alternatively, you could hike the jungle trail overflowing with native plants.

 One of the most popular attractions at Xel-Ha is the Scenic Lighthouse.
-This 131-feet (almost 40 meters) landmark tower offers up 360-degree views across the landscape, and really allows you to take in the gleaming aqua waters and lush green jungle.
+This 131-foot (almost 40 meters) landmark tower offers 360-degree views across the landscape and really allows you to take in the gleaming aqua waters and lush green jungle.

 You will need to have a pass to get in – you can get that here.

 Otherwise, you can get a pass with a transportation add-on and you won’t have to worry about how to get there.
-You can book that here.

-Merida may be relatively far from Cancun, and there’s quire a bit to see there – so I’d actuall recommend spending a night or two there.
+Merida may be relatively far from Cancun, and there’s quite a bit to see there – so I’d actually recommend spending a night or two there.
 If a day is all you have, a day trip to this beautiful city is well worth it.

-Dubbed “Ciudad Blanca” or “White City”, Merida is awash with white-washed colonial era buildings, dotted with a rainbow of pastel-colored homes – so don’t forget to bring your camera!
+Dubbed “Ciudad Blanca” or “White City”, Merida is awash with white-washed colonial-era buildings dotted with a rainbow of pastel-colored homes – so don’t forget to bring your camera!

 A great way to get to grips with what the city has to offer is to opt for a free walking tour of Merida’s historic center.
 And if you’ve got time, make sure to explore the bustling central market, which dates back to the late 19th century.

 If you have your own car, driving to Merida takes about three hours and 45 minutes.
-There are regular ADO buses too – the quickest one takes four hours and leaves at 7:37 am, so you’d have plenty of time to explore the city.
+There are regular ADO buses, too – the quickest one takes four hours and leaves at 7:37 a.m., so you’d have plenty of time to explore the city.

 Meaning “Black Hole” in the Mayan language, Holbox is a thin, serpentine island separated from the mainland by the Yalahau Lagoon.
 Part of the Yum Balam Nature Reserve, Isla Holbox sits between the Caribbean Sea and the Gulf of Mexico.
-Due to being a reserve, it’s a car-free island.

 People flock to Holbox for its powdery white sand beaches and its rich marine life.
 Think sea turtles and whale sharks, as well as bird species such as flamingos and pelicans.